hmdc/good25/README.md

 ## Plugins
 All the customizations implemented in this project have been built using OnDemand plugins.

+Note: The plugins feature is already in the OnDeman main codebase, but it has not been released.
+It will go into OODv4.0.2 or OODv4.1.0 - whatever comes next.

 All the plugins are organized in the [./dev](./dev) folder.
 Plugins are deployed manually using make commands to help with the demo for GOOD25.